dhomane/tomcat-iserver-restart/README.md

-# Bash Scripts for scheduling I-server restart
+# Bash Scripts for scheduling Tomcat and I-server restart